-Figure 10 shows the MAE ε for yaw misalignment (a), vertical (b) and horizontal shear (d), plotted as functions of binned wind speed, for various binned turbulence intensity (TI) levels.
-The number of available hours of data is reported in Fig. 10 (c), to help determine the statistical significance of the results.
-Looking at the yaw angle results, it appears that the maximum error is about 3 deg and that accuracy tends to increase for higher wind speeds.
-Moreover, TI appears to play only a small effect on the results.
-As previously mentioned, this can be attributed to the fact that 1P harmonics are dominated by the for wind states, and only modestly affected by turbulent fluctuation.
+Figure 10 shows the MAE ε for yaw misalignment (Fig. 10a) and vertical (Fig. 10b) and horizontal shear (Fig. 10d), plotted as functions of binned wind speed, for various binned turbulence intensity (TI) levels.
+The number of available hours of data is reported in Fig. 10c, to help determine the statistical significance of the results.
+Looking at the yaw angle results, it appears that the maximum error is about 3° and that accuracy tends to increase with higher wind speeds.
+Moreover, TI appears to have only a small effect on the results.
+As previously mentioned, this can be attributed to the fact that 1P harmonics are dominated by the four wind states and only modestly affected by turbulent fluctuations.

-The error in the vertical shear includes the error between the met-mast and the sector-effective observer of §2.3.2.
+The error in the vertical shear includes the error between the met mast and the sector-effective observer of Sect.
+2.3.2.
 Even in this case the error is small, and effects of TI are present but relatively mild.
-The figure also reports the horizontal shear, whose error -although very small- might not be very indicative: since no reference value was available from the met-mast for this quantity, only the error with respect the to sector-effective observer of §2.3.2 could be quantified.
+The figure also reports the horizontal shear, whose error - although very small - might not be very indicative: since no reference value was available from the met mast for this quantity, only the error with respect to the sector-effective observer of Sect.
+2.3.2 could be quantified.